License

 schedulerLicenseKey: 'CC-Attribution-NonCommercial-NoDerivatives'

-Open-source projects that are fully GPLv3-compliant may use FullCalendar Premium freely under the GPLv3 license.
+Open-source projects whose frontend and backend are fully AGPLv3-compliant may use FullCalendar Premium freely under the AGPLv3 license.
+As of v7, AGPLv3 replaces GPLv3 as the copyleft license used for open-source projects.

 If you meet the criteria for this license, you may begin using FullCalendar Premium with this license key: